 Job knew what was right and quoted God, "The fear of the Lord - that is wisdom and to shun evil is understanding" (Job 28:28), so shunning evil or keeping from sin and not supporting it are important (Romans 1:32).

-In Revelation 3:8, to the Church of Philadelphia, the Lord said, "I know your deeds."
-Our righteous deeds or acts or lack of them can affect us, since inaction can also be sin (2 Chronicles 19:10; Ezekiel 3:18-21, 33:6-9; Proverbs 24:11-12; Deuteronomy 22:1-4), so to prevent judgment or curses coming on us and our families we need to try and eliminate sin from our lives.
+And so in Revelation 3:8, to the Church of Philadelphia, righteousness is important for getting through the Tribulation, because the Lord also said, "I know your deeds."
+Our righteous deeds or acts or lack of them can affect us, since inaction can also be sin (2 Chronicles 19:10; Ezekiel 3:18-21, 33:6-9; Proverbs 24:11-12; Deuteronomy 22:1-4), so to prevent judgment or curses coming on us and our families, we need to try and eliminate sin from our lives.
 Some sins are not obvious and are discussed in this document and other writings on this site.

 However, because of sin, judgment, and the spiritual war, it is God's will there is division in God's People and the world.
 The Parable of the Tares and Wheat make it clear it is God's will that the enemy is in the kingdom until the end of the age.
 This was brought up a couple times above.
 For more about it, see the section titled Unity only at the end and the Parable of the Tares and Wheat in The True Gospel and Imposters.